 - This view is controversial, however, as research suggests it’s challenging to determine what our diets would have been like through our evolution.

-2: The paleo can help with weight loss
+2) The paleo diet can help with weight loss

 A randomised controlled trial was conducted to compare the effects of a paleo and low-fat diet – based on Nordic healthy eating guidelines – on weight loss in a group of 70 female participants.